 After substantial research and backtesting, today, Coin Metrics is happy to announce the release of the beta version of the CM Real-Time Reference Rates.
-The methodology document can be found here and we have provided a summary of our research here.
+The methodology document can be found here.
 We have also updated the CM Reference Rates to Version 2.1, detailed below.

 CM Real-Time Reference Rates Background

 The Coin Metrics’ CM Reference Rates is designed to act as a highly accurate pricing source for valuation and calculation of NAV.
 In order to deter against manipulation and provide a high quality price that is broadly representative of the market, the CM Reference Rates uses a longer time window of 61 minutes to collect trades and calculate asset prices.
 Thus, the shortest publication time for CM Reference Rates is once an hour.

 In some cases, clients need more readily available prices, in which case they are willing to trade some reduction in manipulation resistance for timeliness.

 To fit this need, Coin Metrics has created the CM Real-Time Reference Rates (RTRR).
 The CM Real-Time Reference Rates asset prices are calculated once every second and feature a robust market selection framework for determining the constituent markets (exchange pairs) to include in a calculation and a rigorous calculation methodology that protects against many forms of manipulation while still generating a price that is indicative of the current market condition.

 Today’s beta release includes historical and contemporaneous CM Real-Time Reference Rates for 203 assets (the same coverage universe as the CM Reference Rates).
 We have created an HTTP endpoint on the v3 (unstable) version of our API which you can review here.